Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Non-Hermitian Floquet theory of parametric oscillators

 This symmetry ensures that eigenvalues of $U(t)$ come in reciprocal pairs (or are either of $+1$ or $-1$).
 The two symmetries together require that the eigenvalues of $U(t)$ appear in sets of the form $\{\lambda, \lambda^*, 1/\lambda, 1/\lambda^* \}$.

-Analogous to the time-independent case, we note that the matrix $M(t):= i \log[U(t)]$ satisfies the pseudo-Hermiticity condition, i.e., $ G M(t) G^{-1} = M^\dagger(t)$.
+Analogous to the time-independent case, we note that the matrix $M(t):= i \log[U(t)]$ satisfies the pseudo-Hermiticity condition $ G M(t) G^{-1} = M^\dagger(t)$.
 The eigenvectors $\ket{v_i}$ of $M(t)$ are the same as that of $U(t)$ while the corresponding eigenvalue is $i\log(\lambda_i)$ which is real if $\lambda_i$ lies on the unit circle of the complex plane.
 Thus, each eigenvalue $\lambda_i$ of $U(t)$ which lies on the unit circle can be assigned a Krein signature according to the sign of $\expect{v_i|G|v_i}$ where $\ket{v_i}$ is the corresponding eigenvector of $U(t)$.
-Upon smoothly varying any parameter that affects $U(t)$ (such as any spring stiffness in the stiffness matrix or the time variable itself), isolated eigenvalues of $U(t)$ are constrained to move along the unit circle.
-However, if two eigenvalues of opposite Krein signature coincide as the parameter is varied, they can then move off the unit circle~\cite{YakubovichStarzhinskii}, signifying pseudo-Hermiticity breaking in $M(t)$ (which we equivalently refer to as pseudo-Hermiticity breaking in $U(t)$).
-Two examples of such pseudo-Hermiticity breaking transitions are shown schematically in \subfigref{fig:krein}{a--b} and \subfigref{fig:krein}{c--d}, displaying different ways in which eigenvalues of $U(t)$ can move off the unit circle while satisfying the symmetry constraints.
+Upon smoothly varying any parameter that affects $U(t)$ (such as any spring stiffness in the stiffness matrix or the time variable itself), isolated eigenvalues of $U(t)$ on the unit circle cannot move off it unless two eigenvalues of opposite Krein signature collide~\cite{YakubovichStarzhinskii}.
+The collision signifies pseudo-Hermiticity breaking in $M(t)$ which we equivalently refer to as pseudo-Hermiticity breaking in $U(t)$.
+Two examples of such pseudo-Hermiticity breaking transitions are shown schematically in \subfigref{fig:krein}{a--b} and \subfigref{fig:krein}{c--d}.

 We now restrict the parametric modulation to be periodic in time with time period $T$, so that $K(t+T) = K(t)$.
-By Floquet's theorem, the periodicity of $H(t+T) = H(t)$ endows solutions of \eqnref{eq:timeprop} with the property that $U(t+T) = U(t)U(T)$, where $U(T)$ is called the Floquet matrix.
-The behavior of the system at time scales much longer than the modulation period is determined by the eigenvalues $\lambda_i(T)$ of $U(T)$, which are known as the Floquet multipliers.
-The corresponding eigenvectors $\ket{v_i}$ can be used to define a complete basis for the states of the system, and fulfill the role of normal modes for the time-modulated system~\cite{bukov2015universal}.
-In particular, when a system is initialized with the $i$th eigenvector $\ket{v_i}$ of $U(T)$ at $t=0$, its state at integer multiples of the time period is $ = U^m(T)\ket{v_i}= \lambda_i^m \ket{v_i}$.
+By Floquet's theorem, the behavior of the system at time scales much longer than the modulation period is determined by the eigenvalues (also called \emph{Floquet multipliers}) $\lambda_i(T)$ of the \emph{Floquet matrix} $U(T)$ (see \appref{app:floquet} for details on Floquet methods).
+In particular, when a system is initialized with the $i$th eigenvector $\ket{v_i}$ of $U(T)$ (called a \emph{Floquet eigenvector}) at $t=0$, its state at integer multiples of the time period is $ = U^m(T)\ket{v_i}= \lambda_i^m \ket{v_i}$.
 Eigenvalues of $U(T)$ that lie off the unit circle correspond to modes that grow or decay exponentially with time and indicate parametric resonances.